SelinaMangaroo/ocr-processing-pipeline/README.md

 To use this OCR pipeline, you'll need to configure your AWS account with access to both **Amazon Textract** and **Amazon S3**.

+Textract is a machine learning service from AWS, to extract printed text and data from scanned documents.
+The script interacts with Textract and S3 using **Boto3**, the official AWS SDK for Python.

-1. Create an IAM User
+### Create an IAM User

 Go to the [AWS IAM Console](https://console.aws.amazon.com/iam/):